-We welcomed these wonderful presenters at the 2017 event:
+We would like to welcome these wonderful presenters at the 2018 event:

 Peggy Smith, Co-Founder of Cowgirl Creamery

 Over the years, Peggy learned the philosophies the family used in selecting and caring for artisanal cheeses.
 Then the folks from Neal’s Yard Dairy in London brought fine English farmhouse cheeses for the chefs to taste, and Peggy was hooked.
 When Sue asked her to consider starting a cheese company in Point Reyes, she agreed.

 Chris Osborne, Cheesemaker at Blackberry Farm

 Purchased by the Beal family in 1975, Blackberry highlights local meat, produce and shares southern hospitality and a true sense of place with guests from around the world.
 Working as a chef in a restaurant kitchen that used natural and organic foods, Chris became passionate about quality and taste, gaining a new appreciation for farmers and small producers along the way.
 This eventually led him to Blackberry Farm in 2015, where he assumed responsibility for cheese production on the farm.

 Cathy Strange, Whole Foods Market Global Cheese Buyer

 Cathy Strange’s job title may be even better than it sounds.
 Through her years of studying, making and, yes, eating cheese, she has become an expert in choosing delicious cheeses that uphold Whole Foods’ strict quality standards.
 Her love or cheese has lead her from being a member and chair at the American Cheese Society to be inducted into the prestigious Guilde des Fromagers de Saint-Uguzon, an honor rarely presented to Americans.
 For Strange, cheese pairs perfectly with beer, travel and just about any occasion.